cboettig/labnotebook/_posts/2014-05-30-PLoS-data-sharing-policy-reflections.md

 be to provide any data shown in a figure or used in a statistical test that appears in the paper.

+Journal policies can help most in each of these cases by pointing authors to the policies of repositories and to subject-specific publications on these best practices.

-- A crucial issue that is much wider than PLOS is how to cite data and give academic credit for data reuse, to encourage researchers to make data sharing part of their everyday routine.
+- __A crucial issue that is much wider than PLOS is how to cite data and give academic credit for data reuse, to encourage researchers to make data sharing part of their everyday routine.__

 Again I agree that credit for data reuse is an important and largely cultural issue.
 Certainly editors can play there part as they already do